Omega Model Ref.2684 18ct Pink Gold 1953

 The Strap & Buckle

-A new high quality, dark brown Crocodile strap has been fitted, along with a matching pink gold plated Omega buckle.
+A new high quality, dark brown Crocodile strap has been fitted, along with a pink gold plated Omega buckle.
 We feel the strap matches the watch nicely, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, however, we can also obtain most types and colours at short notice.

 Box and Papers